NOTICE: Harsh language ahead!

 Aya explores her burned arms, dusts of the black sooth, and angrily mutters "this bitch is just toying with us."

-Satori dusts her butt and hips, then causally says "yes, I think she is, but I prefer that, than having my limbs chewed off."
+Satori dusts her butt and hips, and then causally says "yes, I think she is, but I prefer that, than having my limbs chewed off."

 The tengu snarls, raises her right fist, then furiously shouts "hey, you old hag!
 If you're just playing around, then why don't you just lie down and let us flash that ancient skull of yours!"